dandersson/nlargest/README.md

 For picking the 5 largest numbers in the largest list tested, consisting of 10^7 randomly distributed positive integers, the times (on a certain computer) were distributed approximately like:

 * initial naïve solution described above: 16.2 seconds
-* `heapq.nlargest`: 1.56 seconds
+* `heapq.nlargest`: 1.53 seconds
-* My fastest variation (`nlargest_list3`): 0.51 seconds
+* my fastest variation for this element count (`nlargest_list3`): 0.500 seconds

+but there are large fluctuations between the algorithms depending on the number of input elements.

 Note that the `heapq.nlargest` solution is expressed in native C code in the CPython interpreter, whereas `nlargest_list3` needs relatively slow Python function calls.

 Outlook
 -------
-The performance difference is not that practically noticeable, and the use case is probably not that large.
+At a factor 3, the performance difference is not that practically noticeable, and the use case is probably not that large.
 I will not pursue this matter further, but it was interesting to think about the problem and architect different solutions.

-I might clean up the graphing solution I used to compare the solutions and include it in the repository; currently it is just a Matlab script to which I copy+pasted measurement data.

 Benchmarking